Winston Garcia: As general manager and president of GSIS

 Garcia overhauled the near-bankrupt GSIS into the most profitable government enterprise in the Philippines.

 He intensified collection, eliminated fraud, launched aggressive marketing of new products and services to members, and instituted practical reforms in GSIS investment activities.
 He also purged entries of deceased members from the GSIS rolls.

 GSIS assets increased by 500 billion pesos (US$10 billion) during his 9-year tenure

 When GSIS was on the cusp of bankruptcy, Garcia employed several technological and managerial reforms which saved the corporation.
 In the span of 9 years, Garcia was able to generate nearly 500 billion pesos (US$10 billion) for the GSIS conglomerate.

 GSIS e-Card and G-V@PS

-Garcia delivered the 1.5 million GSIS members into the Digital Age by embarking on the ambitious eCard Plus System, the GSIS Wireless Automated Processing System (G-W@PS) and the GSIS Voice Activated Processing System (G-V@PS).
+Garcia delivered the 1.5 million GSIS members into the Digital Age by embarking on the eCard Plus System, the GSIS Wireless Automated Processing System (G-W@PS) and the GSIS Voice Activated Processing System (G-V@PS).
 These programs enabled GSIS members to enjoy their GSIS benefits and loan privileges anytime and anywhere—using automated, paperless, secure, and wireless systems.

 Juan Luna's "The Parisian Life".